Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

   2. The deterministic transform results of all the spleen dataset is around 8 GB, which can be cached in a V100 GPU memory.
 So, we cached all the data in GPU memory and executed the following transforms in GPU directly.
 - Replace `DataLoader` with `ThreadDataLoader`.
 As all the data are cached in GPU, the computation of randomized transforms is on GPU and light-weighted, `ThreadDataLoader` help avoid the IPC cost of multi-processing in `DataLoader` and increase the GPU utilization.

-In summary, with a V100 GPU and the target validation `mean dice = 0.94` of the `forground` channel only,  it's more than `100x` speedup compared with the Pytorch regular implementation when achieving the same metric.
+In summary, with a V100 GPU and the target validation `mean dice = 0.94` of the `forground` channel only,  it's more than `100x` speedup compared with the Pytorch regular implementation when achieving the same metric (validation accuracies).
 And every epoch is `20x` faster than regular training.
 ![spleen fast training](../figures/fast_training.png)

 More details are available at [Spleen fast training tutorial](https://github.com/Project-MONAI/tutorials/blob/main/acceleration/fast_training_tutorial.ipynb).